Online Anthropology Degree Programs

 An anthropology degree online program allows you to study when and where you want, without having to attend classes at a specific time and place - which is a big advantage for working adults.
 People with uncompleted degrees benefit greatly from online anthropology degree programs.
 With an accelerated bachelor degree program, for example, you may be able to complete your degree in 12-24 months, depending on how many credits you are able to transfer.
 Depending on the program, you will earn either a bachelor of science (BS) degree or a bachelor of arts (BA) degree in anthropology.

-While requirements vary according to the program, a typical online anthropology master's program requires 30 credits of coursework, along with a practicum.
+While requirements vary according to the program, a typical online anthropology master's program would require at least 30 credits of coursework, along with a practicum.
 Programs offer either master of science (MS) or master of arts (MA) degrees in anthropology.

 Jobs with an Anthropology Degree